Understanding Archaeological Approaches: Watching Brief, Evaluation, and Excavation

 Watching Brief or Archaeological Observation

-There may be further requirements, such as a geophysical survey, test pits, or a metal detector survey.
 However, there is no need for concern, as we ensure that all planning conditions are fully met and signed off by the local authority, regardless of what is required.
-We will manage all necessary archaeological work to guarantee that your planning conditions are satisfied.
+We will manage all necessary archaeological work to guarantee that planning conditions are fully satisfied.

 For more information please click on the link to the Chartered Institute for Archaeologists (CIfA) Standard and guidance for watching brief, excavation and evaluation which we adhere to below:-